Lisbon Bucket List: 50 Things to Do in Lisbon with Kids

 Of all the cities in Europe, something has been continually calling me to Lisbon.

 Perhaps it’s because I have a thing for coastal cities.
 Or maybe all the photos of classic trams and brightly tiled walls that just look too perfect to be real.
 Or, it might be the real-life fairytale castles of nearby Sintra.

 Let’s be real, it’s probably a little of all of those things.
-Plus, the fact that it’s much more affordable than big European cities like Paris or Barcelona.
+Plus, the fact that it’s much more affordable for families than big European cities like Paris or Barcelona.

 I researched for months and months to create this ultimate Lisbon bucket list!

-Here’s 50 things I’ve concluded everyone must see and do in Lisbon!
+Here’s 50 things every family must see and do in Lisbon, Portugal with kids!

 Disclaimer: This post contains affiliate links, which may reward us with a small commission if you click them.
 Thanks for supporting the blog in this way!